 While mixing styles and strategies is easier to implement in equity, it is not so easy in debt.
 For example, even if you hold a short-term debt portfolio, we would not recommend that you stick with one ultra-short or 1 low duration fund, given the hidden risks that these categories can mask and that situations can change very quickly.
 Hence, you should have a few additional funds, duplication notwithstanding – just so you can diversify across fund houses.
 This is the key to lowering liquidity risks in debt.

 This approach is more essential for short-term money.
 When it comes to long-term investment, the rules explained earlier on avoiding duplication will apply depending on what type of fund you have.
-For example, if you have highly liquid and high credit quality categories such as dynamic bond funds gilt funds or even corporate bonds funds, you don’t need to hold multiple schemes in each category.
-This is because, liquidity related risks are lower in these, leaving you only with too many funds with no differentiating performance.
+For example, if you have highly liquid and high credit quality categories such as dynamic bond funds gilt funds, corporate bonds funds, or even passive target maturity funds, you don’t need to hold multiple schemes in each category.
+This is because, liquidity related risks are lower in these.
+Adding too many funds will only leave you with too many funds with no differentiating performance.

 When you end up adding more funds

-In our experience, the biggest reason for investors adding more funds (I have seen portfolios with 25-60 funds of investors moving their portfolios from banks) is a new fund offer suggested by a bank relationship manager or simply one more better performing fund is suddenly proposed.
+In our experience, the biggest reason for investors adding more funds is a new fund offer suggested by a bank relationship manager or simply one more better performing fund is suddenly proposed.
 When you are approached with this offer, you need to ask the following questions.

 - Is the NFO unique in any way?
 How is it going to complement your existing portfolio?
 If there is no clear answer or the only answer is that it is managed by an already successful fund manager, you really don’t need that fund.